 - Route: The Vilcabamba trek usually starts in the town of Huancacalle or in Cusco, depending on the route you choose.
 Along the route, hikers enjoy mountainous landscapes, cloud forests, and river crossings.

-- Accommodation: During the trek, hikers camp in designated campsites or stay in mountain refuges. accommodations are basic, and temperatures can be cold at night.
+- Accommodation: During the trek, hikers camp in designated campsites or stay in mountain refuges.
+Accommodations are basic, and temperatures can be cold at night.

 - Permits: Like other treks in Peru, it is necessary to hire a local travel agency to manage permits and logistics.
 The trek passes through protected areas and local communities, so it is essential to respect local regulations and agreements.

-Santa Cruz Trekking in Peru
+Santa Cruz Trek

 The Santa Cruz trek is one of the most popular trekking routes in Huascarán National Park, located in the Ancash region of Peru.
 This trek is known for taking hikers through stunning mountain landscapes in the Cordillera Blanca, with the opportunity to enjoy panoramic views of snow-capped mountains, valleys, and crystal-clear lakes.